vegaprotocol/documentation/docs/tutorials/proposals/freeform-proposal.md

 import TabItem from '@theme/TabItem';

 # Create a freeform proposal
-Freeform proposals allow the community to vote on matters which don't change any of the behaviour of the currently running Vega blockchain.
+Freeform proposals allow the community to propose and vote on matters which don't change any of the behaviour of the currently running Vega blockchain.

 At enactment time, no changes are effected on the system, but the record of how token holders voted will be stored on chain.